shatteredhaven/ArduinoRFTempLogger/README.md

 This set up would also likely work with standard RF transmitters/receivers and the wire arduino library.

 The sketches on the arduino waits to receive a character from the python script.
 The python script sends the appropriate information.
-Once the information is read, the arduino response with the temperature and humidity reading from the DHT11.
+Once the information is read, the arduino responds with the temperature and humidity reading from the DHT11.

 **tutorial & photos**

 **Software Used**
 - pySerial - allows python to read from the serial port
 - DHT-sensor-library - DHT sensor library from adafruit
-- arduino IDE

 **Files**
 - arduinotemp.csv - csv file the python script logs data to